Tim Johnson (baseball): Vietnam War stories controversy

 This success was partly attributed to the stories Johnson would tell his players about his battle experiences in the Vietnam War.
 For example, he told Hentgen a story about his war experiences to get him to accept a different place in the pitching rotation.

-However, in late November, Johnson told several Toronto newspapers that all of these stories were completely made up.
-In truth, Johnson had been in the Marine Corps reserves throughout the war, and trained mortarmen at Camp Pendleton while playing in the Dodgers' farm system.
-He'd also claimed for over 20 years that he'd been an All-American high school basketball player, and turned down a scholarship to attend UCLA.
+However, in late November 1998, Johnson told several Toronto newspapers all of these stories were completely made up.
+In truth, Johnson had been in the Marine Corps Reserve throughout the war, and trained mortarmen at Camp Pendleton, California, while playing in the Dodgers' farm system.
+He'd also claimed for over 20 years he had been an All-American high school basketball player, and turned down a scholarship to attend UCLA.

-During the 1998 baseball winter meetings, Johnson said that admitting the truth was like having "a 50,000 pound weight" taken off his shoulders.
-He said he'd lied because he felt guilty about going to spring training with the Dodgers while many of his friends fought in the war.
+During the 1998 baseball winter meetings, Johnson said admitting the truth was like having "a 50,000 pound weight" taken off his shoulders.
+He said he had lied because he felt guilty about going to spring training with the Dodgers while many of his friends fought in the war.
 He entered therapy, and called several of his players to apologize for lying.

 Departure from the Blue Jays

 The Blue Jays were initially willing to stand by Johnson and let him return for 1999.
-During spring training, he apologized to the entire team, and later said that he didn't seem to detect a credibility problem.
+During spring training, he apologized to the entire team, and later said that he did not seem to detect a credibility problem.
 However, the next month brought a steady diet of questions about Johnson's credibility, as well as outside attacks (Sprague, for instance, called Johnson a "liar" and a "backstabber").
 Finally, on March 17, less than a month before opening day, Blue Jays general manager Gord Ash fired Johnson and replaced him with Jim Fregosi.
-Ash said that Johnson's presence had become so much of a distraction that he felt he would have to fire Johnson "if not now ...
+Ash said Johnson's presence had become so much of a distraction he felt he would have to fire Johnson "if not now ...
 30 or 45 days from now."
-He decided that he had to act in order to save the season.
-In the years since Johnson's one season at the helm, the Blue Jays failed to achieve an equal or better record than Johnson's 88–74 mark until 2015.
+He decided he had to act in order to save the season.
+After Johnson's one season at the helm, the Blue Jays failed to achieve an equal or better record than Johnson's 88–74 mark until 2015.
 To date, it is Johnson's last job in Major League Baseball.